Mininet-Optical/mininet-optical/docs/source/api-overview.md

 First, we will set a base URL, which is the address of the local machine.
 We need to identify this address as all the nodes defined are built in the local host machine.
-Hence, the base URL is set as localhost:8080
+The base URL is set as `localhost:8080`:

 	url="localhost:8080"; t1=$url; t2=$url; t3=$url; r1=$url

 Next, we need to configure the terminals.
 Essectially, we set the channels on which the terminal is set to operate.
-We also "connect" the Ethernet and the WDM ports of the terminal as per our routing requirements.
+We also `connect` the Ethernet and the WDM ports of the terminal as per our routing requirements.

 	Configure Terminals: